-Saudi hospital head sacked as MERS death toll hits 117 (Update)May 7th, 2014 in Diseases, Conditions, Syndromes /
+Saudi hospital head sacked as MERS death toll hits 117 (Update)May 7, 2014 by Assad Abboud in Medicine & Health / Diseases, Conditions, Syndromes

 Saudi Arabia's acting health minister has announced the sacking of the head of a Jeddah hospital where a spike in MERS infections among medical staff sparked panic among the public.

 And as two more deaths were announced from the Middle East Respiratory Syndrome coronavirus, which some researchers think may originate in camels, Adel Fakieh also announced an awareness campaign to help stop the disease's spread.

 The campaign urges people not only to follow strict measures of hygiene, but specifically to avoid sick camels and refrain from eating raw camel meat or drinking unboiled camel milk.